 Smoking-Specific Effects

-Mild digestive upset, including nausea, can happen with large amounts or frequent consumption.
+Mild digestive upset, including nausea, can happen with large amounts.
+Start with small quantities to see how your body responds.

-Chamomile is completely legal throughout the United States and internationally.
-The FDA classifies it as Generally Recognized as Safe (GRAS) for food use, making it freely available to all consumers.
+Chamomile is fully legal throughout the United States and in most countries worldwide.
+The FDA classifies it as Generally Recognized as Safe (GRAS) for food use, making it freely accessible to all consumers.1

-The international legal landscape is equally permissive.
+The global legal landscape is equally relaxed.
 The European Union, Canada, Australia, New Zealand, and the United Kingdom all permit unrestricted chamomile sales and personal use.
-You won’t need prescriptions or special permits in these regions.
+No prescriptions or special permits are required in these regions.

 Unlike controlled substances, chamomile has no possession limits, age restrictions, or usage quotas.
-Growing and processing chamomile at home remains legal in virtually all jurisdictions worldwide.
+You’re free to grow, process, and enjoy it at home in virtually all jurisdictions.
+This makes chamomile an excellent starting point for anyone exploring legal herbal smoking blends.

 1. Britannica, “Chamomile | Description, Uses, & Species,” https://www.britannica.com/plant/chamomile